Netherlands

 Temporary agency workers

 Impact date: 1 January 2027.
-Compliance will be enforced from 1 January 2028 On 15 April 2025, the Dutch Lower House of Parliament (Tweede Kamer) adopted the Provision of Personnel Admission Act (Wet toelating terbeschikkingstelling van arbeidskrachten, “Wtta”).
-The Wtta aims to improve the position of temporary agency workers and is designed to combat abuses within the temporary employment agency sector, addressing issues such as underpayment of wages, excessive working hours, illegal employment, non-payment of taxes, and labour exploitation and to create a level playing field for temporary agency companies that make temporary agency workers available to other companies.
+The Dutch Labor Supply Authority (Nederlandse Autoriteit Uitleenmarkt) will open the admission process prior to that date and compliance will be enforced from 1 January 2028.
+On 15 April 2025, the House of Representatives adopted the Provision of Personnel Admission Act (Wet toelating terbeschikkingstelling van arbeidskrachten, "Wtta").
+The Wtta aims to improve the position of temporary agency workers and is designed to combat abuses within the temporary employment agency sector, addressing issues such as underpayment of wages, excessive working hours, illegal employment, non-payment of taxes, and labor exploitation and to create a level playing field for temporary agency companies that make temporary agency workers available to other companies.

 The Wtta introduces a mandatory admission system for all temporary agency companies (and other companies) making temporary agency workers available under the Placement of Personnel by Intermediaries Act (Wet allocatie arbeidskrachten door intermediairs, "Waadi").
 Under the new regime, the temporary agency companies must apply for admission.
 Once admitted, the company is permitted to provide temporary workers for a period of four years.